-Come up with your own Cook’s Notebook.
+Come up with your own Cook’s Notebook or food diary.
 Record your adventures with food.
 This could include recipes you like and have made.
 Keep an account of restaurants you visit.
 Take photographs of your creations or of dishes made by others.
 You can use cookery as a skill for your DofE award.

 Podcasts via iPlayer Radio:

 Cooking with Paula McIntyre BBC Radio Ulster.
 This is the link to a weekly recipe.